Francis Xavier Seelos: Early life

-Seelos was born in Füssen in the Kingdom of Bavaria on January 11, 1819, one of 12 children born to Mang Seelos and Franziska Schwarzenbach.
-He was baptized that same day in the Parish Church of St. Mang.
-He attended middle school at the Institute of Saint Stephen in Augsburg.
-Receiving his diploma in 1839, he went on to university in Munich, where he completed his philosophy studies.
-Having expressed a desire for the priesthood since childhood, he entered the diocesan seminary on September 19, 1842.
+Francis Seelos was born in Füssen in the Kingdom of Bavaria (present-day Germany) on January 11, 1819.
+He was one of 12 children born to Mang Seelos and Franziska Schwarzenbach.
+Francis was baptized that same day at St. Mang Church in Fussen.He battled sickness throughout his childhood.
+However, Seelos in 1825 was still able to enter primary school at age five in Füssen.He received his confirmation in 1828.
+He enjoyed playing priest with his friends and later became an altar server at the parish church.

-Seelos was touched by the letters published in the Catholic newspaper Sion, from the Redemptorist missionaries describing the lack of spiritual care for the thousands of German-speaking immigrants.
-After visiting the Redemptorists in Altötting, he decided to enter the congregation, asking to work as a missionary in the United States.
-He was accepted by the Redemptorists on November 22, 1842, and sailed the following year from Le Havre, France, on March 17, arriving in New York on April 20, 1843.
-On December 22, 1844, after having completed his novitiate and theological studies, Seelos was ordained a priest in the Redemptorist Church of St. James in Baltimore, Maryland.
+In 1832, Seelos entered middle school at the Institute of Saint Stephen in Augsburg in Bavaria.
+He joined the Greater Latin Marian Confraternity in 1837, a group dedicated to the Virgin Mary.
+Receiving his diploma in 1839, he went on to the Ludwig-Maximilians-Universität München in Munich, Bavaria, where he completed his philosophy studies.
+Having expressed a desire for the priesthood since childhood, he entered the school of theology at the university In September 1842, with the goal of entering the priesthood.